Election Links

 Election Results

-Five Thirty Eight: Nate Silver’s Political Calculus This New York Times blog run by statistician Silver has a great track record in forecasting the winners in federal and governor races.
+Five Thirty Eight: Politics Run by statistician Nate Silver, the site has a great track record in forecasting the winners in federal and governor races.
+The site features news based on surveys, polls, and statistics.

 Electoral-Vote.com Election results, poll predictions of outcomes displayed on U.S. maps, poll data, news, and commentary.

-Iowa Electronic Markets: Current Markets Real-money futures markets, which follow elections in election years.
+Iowa Electronic Markets Online futures markets, which follow elections in election years.
 Contract payoffs are determined by the vote cast.
 The markets are used by others to predict the election outcome.

 Election Projections